David Eisenberg

 David S. Eisenberg (born 15 March 1939) is an American biochemist and biophysicist best known for his contributions to structural biology and computational molecular biology.
 He has been a professor at the University of California, Los Angeles since the early 1970s and was director of the UCLA-DOE Institute for Genomics & Proteomics, as well as a member of the California NanoSystems Institute (CNSI) at UCLA.

 Education

-Eisenberg attended Harvard University and graduated in 1961 with an A.B. in Biochemical Sciences.
+Eisenberg attended Harvard College and graduated in 1961 with an A.B. in Biochemical Sciences.
 He went on to the University of Oxford, where he was awarded a D.Phil in 1965 for research supervised by Charles Coulson.

 Research

 Eisenberg's current research focuses on the structural biology of amyloidogenic proteins, while his computational efforts largely center on the development of bioinformatic/proteomic methodologies for elucidation and analysis of protein interaction networks.
 His research group hosts the Database of Interacting Proteins.